elarmust/PHP-Server-Framework/README.md

 migrate run up all
 ```

-You can access the built-in CLI tool with
+When running on Docker, you can communicate with the Framework process with:
 ```
 docker attach framework-framework-1
 ```